Russia says West still considering military action on Iran

 "We are very worried about this.
 We do not want the region and the world to fall into...new divisions and bitter political arguments," he said.

-Western countries suspect Iran's nuclear programme is aimed at making a nuclear bomb, a charge Tehran denies.
+Western countries suspect Iran's nuclear program is aimed at making a nuclear bomb, a charge Tehran denies.

 A European Union embargo of Iranian crude takes effect in July and tough new U.S. sanctions come into force in late June.
 Iran's oil exports have fallen by more than a fifth this year.

-Russia has adamantly urged Western nations not to attack Iran to neutralise its nuclear programme, saying that threats would only encourage Tehran to develop such weapons.
+Russia has adamantly urged Western nations not to attack Iran to neutralize its nuclear program, saying that threats would only encourage Tehran to develop such weapons.

 Ryabkov dismissed suggestions that Russia, the world's biggest oil exporter, sought to keep tensions around Iran on the boil in order to benefit from higher global oil prices.